Funerals, Burial and Burial of Ashes

 Alternatively the whole service can be held at the crematorium, and the local Vicar invited to conduct it.

-The time is shorter at the crematorium, only 20-25 minutes but there is scope for two hymns, a short address, and prayers.
 The service finishes with the curtains closing around the coffin, although they can be kept open if this is preferred.

 Burial of Ashes